greenelab/lab-website-template/README.md

 4. In your command line, go to the folder where you cloned your site
 5. Start the site by running `bundle exec jekyll serve --livereload`
 6. Open the "server address" it gives you (`http://127.0.0.1:4000/lab-website-template/` by default) in a browser
-7. Any changes you make will automatically rebuild the site and refresh the page
+7. Any changes you make will automatically rebuild the site and refresh the page, except for changes to `_config.yml` which require r-erunning the serve command

 ### How do I publish my site?